WheteThunger/CarTurrets/README.md

 - `carturrets.deploy.command` -- Allows the player to use the `carturret` command.
 Note: The player also requires module-specific permissions for that command to work.
 - `carturrets.deploy.inventory` -- Allows the player to deploy an auto turret to a vehicle module by clicking and dragging an auto turret item onto a vehicle module item in a car's inventory while editing the car at a lift.
 Note: The player also requires module-specific permissions for this to work.
+- `carturrets.spawnwithcar` -- Cars owned by players with this permission will spawn with turrets automatically added to each module they have permission to, up to the limit they are allowed.
+The chance for each module to spawn with a turret is determined by the plugin configuration under `SpawnWithCar->SpawnChanceByModule`.
+  - Only applicable if the plugin configuration for `SpawnWithCar->OtherCarSpawns->Enabled` is `true`, and only necessary if `SpawnWithCar->OtherCarSpawns->RequirePermission` is `true`.
-- `carturrets.allmodules` -- Allows the player to deploy an auto turret to all module types.
+- `carturrets.allmodules` -- Allows the player to deploy turrets to all module types.

 As an alternative to the `allmodules` permission, you can grant permissions by module type (these are generated from the config):
 - `carturrets.vehicle.1mod.cockpit`